ngrok/webhooks.fyi/src/pages/security/hmac.md

 {% /table %}
 ---

-HMAC is, by far, the most popular authentication and message security method used on webhook requests, including 65% of the 100 webhooks we studied.
+Hash-based Message Authentication Code (HMAC) is, by far, the most popular authentication and message security method used on webhook requests, including 65% of the webhooks we studied.
 In this method, the webhook provider and listener use a secret key to sign and validate webhook requests.

 1. On webhook requests, the provider signs the webhook message using the secret key plus a hashing algorithm — typically `HMAC-SHA256`, encodes the resulting signature in `base64` or `hex`, and then includes the signature in the webhook request as a header.
 1. The webhook listener receives the request and repeats the same steps — signs and encodes the webhook message using the secret key — and compares the resulting signature with the value sent in the request header.
 If the result matches, the request is considered legitimate.